4 - Introduction to emissions accounting

 All terms related to the accounting steps are explained in the glossary.
 They are reminded below:

-Activity data: Quantitative measurement of a given activity causing GHG emissions or removals.
-An activity data (AD) can be actual (physical or accounting), extrapolated, statistical or approximated.
+Activity data: Quantitative measure of a given activity causing the emission or removal of GHGs.
+An activity data (AD) may be actual (physical or accounting), extrapolated, statistical or approximate.

 Emission factor: Coefficient relating activity data to GHG emissions.
-An emission factor (EF) can come from databases, be developed by the organization, or be a so-called “spend-based” coefficient (specific or non-specific).
+An emission factor (EF) may come from databases, be developed by the organisation, or be a so-called “spend-based” coefficient (specific or non-specific).

 Uncertainty: Parameter associated with the result of a quantification that characterises the dispersion of values that can reasonably be attributed to the quantified quantity.

-Data collection matrix: summary of all activity data and emission factors used during the accounting process, serving as the organization's documentation (sources, assumptions, uncertainties, value and unit).
+Data collection matrix: summary of all activity data and emission factors used during the accounting process, serving as the organisation's documentation (sources, assumptions, uncertainties, value and unit).

-Emissions profile: Aggregation of the results of quantified GHG emissions, for all emission sources included within the Boundaries of the organisation.
+Emission profile: Aggregation of the results of quantified GHG emissions, for all emission sources included within the boundaries of the organisation.

-The emissions profile also refers to the breakdown of quantified emissions according to a given nomenclature (for example according to the emission categories of the Bilan Carbone®).
+The emission profile also denotes the breakdown of quantified emissions according to a certain nomenclature (for example according to the emission categories of the Bilan Carbone®).

 Governance related to the Accounting steps